Natalie (Natalie album)

-Natalie is the first album by American R&B singer-songwriter Natalie Nicole Alvarado, released by Universal Records on May 17, 2005.
-The album debuted on the Billboard Top 200 albums chart at No. 16, selling over 50,000 copies in its first week.
+Natalie is the first album by American singer Natalie Nicole Alvarado.
+It was released by Universal Records on May 17, 2005.
+Chiefly produced by Happy Perez, the album debuted at number 16 on the US Billboard 200, selling over 50,000 copies in its first week.

+Promotion
-The album features Natalie's debut single "Goin' Crazy", which peaked at No. 13 on the Billboard Hot 100 singles chart.
-"Goin' Crazy" also reached No. 1 in several other major markets.

-Her follow-up single, "Energy", which features Baby Bash, was a minor hit, peaking at No. 66 on the Billboard Hot 100 in the summer of 2005; no video was produced for the single.
+The album features Natalie's debut single "Goin' Crazy", which peaked at number 13 on Billboards US Hot 100 chart.
+Follow-up single "Energy", which features Baby Bash, became a minor hit, peaking at number 66 on the Billboard Hot 100 in the summer of 2005; no video was produced for the single.
 The third single to be released was "Where Are You", featuring Justin Roman, which he had originally recorded a year prior with Latin girl group Soluna, but was scrapped.

-The album's final song, "Me Faltas Tú," is a Spanish version of "Goin' Crazy."
+Critical reception

+AllMusic editor Jason Birchmeier found that "if you're down with the other Latium artists, or if you like fellow urban pop sweethearts like Ciara, Natalie is tailor-made to suit your taste.
+Plus, there's a curious pair of covers that make the album all the more inviting: an American Idol-style number featuring Justin Roman of Making the Band ("Where Are You") and a Spanish-language version of "Goin' Crazy" that just might top the original."